sourcegraph/handbook/content/departments/product-engineering/process/planning.md

 ![Planning shape](https://assets.proof.pub/2056/firstround/O6rbG1rNQ2emg8EPj1Xa_TKImage%200%20Leadership%20Frames.png)

 Source: [The Secret to a Great Planning Process — Lessons from Airbnb and Eventbrite](https://review.firstround.com/the-secret-to-a-great-planning-process-lessons-from-airbnb-and-eventbrite)

-### Building the delivery plan is part of the work

-Once a teams has a clear definition of success, there is usually work that needs to be done to figure out what the delivery plan is to achieve that success.
-The team might need to collect customer feedback, dig in to metrics, or build prototypes as a first step.
-This exploration is normal, healthy, and part of the delivery plan!

 ### Plans are ambitious and feasible